gboehl/pydsge/README.rst

 Installation
 -------------

-Installing the repo version is as simple as
+Installing the stable version is as simple as

 .. code-block:: bash